w3ctag/tag.w3.org/workmode/design-reviews.md

 * Level 3: needs a whole breakout; may need external input.
 * Level 4: escalation: needs whole TAG input.

 Levels may change as a review progresses and new information comes to light, particularly as different areas are reviewed in more depth.
-(Eg. a level 1 may be appropriate for the API design, but may be elevated to level 3 for privacy review).
+For instance, level 1 may be appropriate for the API design, but the issue may be elevated to level 3 if privacy review seems necessary.

 **Milestones** are used to denote the week of a breakout in which we will next discuss the issue, or the deadline for asynchronous work to be done by the assignees.